oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

         app: storefront
 ```

-The template section defines what the pods will look like, it starts by specifying that they will all "app:storefront" as a label
+The template section defines what the pods will look like, it starts by specifying that they will all have `app:storefront` as a label

 ```yaml